jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.11.10 PanchromaticSharpening

-Increases the spatial resolution of image data by combining multispectral bands with panchromatic data..
+Increases the spatial resolution of image data by combining multispectral bands with panchromatic data.

 *Parameters*: